datawire/ambassador-docs/docs/emissary/3.2/topics/running/diagnostics.md

 This section contains:

-1. **Ambassador Routes** : All the routes inside the cluster gets displayed.
-The information shown for each route will tell if the route is an internal one, their precedence vaule, service name color coded, and the weight of that route.
-Clicking on a route will take you to to that route diagnostics page, where you are able to see the active Envoy [Routes](https://www.envoyproxy.io/docs/envoy/v1.8.0/api-v2/api/v2/route/route.proto) and [Clusters](https://www.envoyproxy.io/docs/envoy/v1.8.0/api-v2/api/v2/cds.proto) that the route is currently using, alongside the `YAML` documents that Ambassador uses to read its configuration
+1. **Ambassador Routes** : All the routes inside the cluster are displayed.
+The information for each route contains, the precedence value of the route, the service name in a color corresponding to the legend for the percentage of successful requests to the service, if the route is an internal one, and the weight of the route.
+Clicking on a route will take you to that route's diagnostics, where you are able to see the active Envoy [Routes](https://www.envoyproxy.io/docs/envoy/v1.8.0/api-v2/api/v2/route/route.proto) and [Clusters](https://www.envoyproxy.io/docs/envoy/v1.8.0/api-v2/api/v2/cds.proto) that the route is currently using, alongside the `YAML` documents that Ambassador uses to read its configuration

-2. **Ambassador TCP Mappings** : $productName$ can manage [TCPMappings](../../using/tcpmappings/), and those will get asssociated with upstream services.
+2. **Ambassador TCP Mappings** : $productName$ can manage [TCPMappings](../../using/tcpmappings/), and which will be asssociated with upstream services.
 All your TCP mappings get displayed here.

 3. **Color Legend**: $productName$ assigns a color code to each service name displayed on this page.
-This color is based on the success rate for each service, and we get this value by computing `successful requests` / `total requests` and express that as a percentage.
-The "total requests" value comes from Envoy `upstream_rq_pending_total` stat. "successful requests" is calculated by substracting `upstream_rq_4xx` and `upstream_rq_5xx` from the total.
+This color is based on the success rate for each service, and we get this value by computing `successful requests` / `total requests` and converting it to a percentage.
+The "total requests" value comes from Envoy's `upstream_rq_pending_total` stat. "successful requests" is calculated by substracting `upstream_rq_4xx` and `upstream_rq_5xx` from the total.

       * Red is used when the success rate ranges from 0% - 70%.
       * Yellow is used when the success rate ranges from 70% - 90%.
       * Green is used when the success rate is > 90%.
       * Grey is used when a service is "waiting".
 This means the success rate cannot be determined because the service has not recieved any requests yet.
-      * Orange is used the service just started, and remains in a `unknown status`
+      * Orange is used when the service just started, and remains in a `unknown status`

 ## Troubleshooting

 ### Can't access $productName$ Diagnostics Overview?

-Create an Ambassador `Module` if one does not already exist, and add the following config to enable diagnostics data. $productName$ will pick the new module and add the new configuration.
+Create an Ambassador `Module` if one does not already exist, and add the following config to enable diagnostics data.

 ```yaml
 apiVersion: getambassador.io/v3alpha1